valkyrie-fnd/valkyrie/provider/redtiger/docs/index.md

 ### Required configuration

 Red Tiger will provide the following configuration.
-- `url` - Will be available at the settings page of Red Tigers developer portal.
+- `url` - Will be available at the settings page of Red Tigers developer portal
-- `api_key` - Api key available in the developer portal.
+- `api_key` - Api key available in the developer portal
 - `recon_token` - Reconciliation token used in some cases to resolve failed requests.
-Found in developer portal
+Found in developer portal.

 ```yaml
 providers: